 The S/PDIF out jacks can transmit audio signals to an external decoder for decoding to get the best audio quality.
-Install the S/PDIF in and out cable first if you want to output S/PDIF digital audio signals to an external decoder.
+Install the S/PDIF in and out cable if you want to output S/PDIF digital audio signals to an external decoder (or you may use the optical S/PDIF out connector on the motherboard back panel).

-A. Installing the S/PDIF Out Cable:
+A. Installing the S/PDIF In and Out Cable:

-First, attach the connector at the end of the cable to the SPDIF_O header on your motherboard.
+Step 1: First, attach the connector at the end of the cable to the SPDIF_IO header on your motherboard.